-Purdue Syllabus Template
+Purdue Syllabus Guidelines

 Constructing a syllabus is an important component of the course design process.
 The following materials reflect a research-supported framework to help create a pathway to success in your course.
 Each semester, Innovative Learning reviews the syllabus framework, identifying needed updates and resources.
-This April 2020 version includes: policies and resources built into Purdue’s Brightspace template, options for courses delivered face-to-face or online, and resources developed in spring 2020 as a result of the COVID-19 quarantine.

 The Word files linked below outline Required and Recommended components for your syllabus.
 Many of these components are already in your Brightspace shell.
 They just need updates specific to your course.
 The files below include language that comes directly from University policies or is suggested by the University Senate or specific units.
 Other sample language reflects an autonomy-supportive classroom that can influence student perception and performance (Young-Jones, Levesque, Fursa & McCain 2019).
 Italicized text indicates notes to instructors.
 Plain text provides examples of language.